Self-Guided Meditation / Intention

 SSP Health Hubs: Expanding Access to HIV Prevention, HCV Treatment, and MOUD

-Becca Rose, Merhi McKellar, Michelle Mathis, and Tim Nolan
+Becca Rose, Mehri McKellar, Michelle Mathis, Tim Nolan, and Amanda Isac (Moderator)

 Individuals with opioid use disorder (OUD) often face barriers in accessing healthcare services, particularly prevention and treatment for OUD and for infectious diseases associated with injection drug use, such as human immunodeficiency virus (HIV) and hepatitis.
 Barriers include stigma and discrimination, lack of insurance coverage or transportation, homelessness, and other comorbid conditions.
 Low barrier models for care, such as bringing treatment via telemedicine or to community-based settings like syringe services programs (SSPs) where people are already accessing services, are critical to identify and reduce or eliminate hurdles to people being able to initiate and/or continue care and treatment.
 This session will highlight two models of leveraging partnerships to expand access to care for people who use drugs in NC; 1.
 Olive Branch Ministry’s model for co-locating buprenorphine and HCV treatment and 2. a Telemedicine model to Provide Buprenorphine and PrEP at two SSPs.
 Speakers will discuss lessons learned and opportunities to expand low barrier treatment and care for people who use drugs across North Carolina.